-Yes.
-Doing nothing is an option if you are “judgment proof.”
+Talk to a lawyer before deciding how to move forward.
+Doing nothing might be an option if you are judgment-proof.
 If your property and income are exempt from creditor’s claims by law, then you have nothing the creditors can take from you.
-With the exception of past due child support, you can't be put in jail for failing to pay a debt.
-If you are not judgment proof, you can negotiate a payment agreement with your creditors before filing for bankruptcy.
-The Federal Trade Commission has tips on credit counseling at www.consumer.ftc.gov.
+With the exception of past due child support, you can’t be put in jail for failing to pay a debt.
+If you are not judgment-proof, you can negotiate a payment agreement with your creditors before filing for bankruptcy.

 Alternatives to BankruptcyThis article explains your other options if you are considering filing for bankruptcy.

 Chapter 7 Bankruptcy Fact SheetThis article explains what can and cannot be done through a Chapter 7 bankruptcy.

 Credit Counseling in BankruptcyThis article explains pre-bankruptcy credit counseling and the requirement to receive a credit counseling session prior to filing for bankruptcy. ...